Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Researchers such as Zimmerman (2000) and Winne (2017) show regular feedback helps.
 Share calibration data often.
 Learners improve when they know their patterns.
 Some need instruction to fix self-assessment errors (Yan & Brown, 2017).

-Test prediction-postdiction cycles for two weeks in one subject.
-Use regular assessments and ask learners for predictions (Metcalfe, 2017).
+Try prediction-postdiction cycles for two weeks in one subject.
+Use regular assessments and ask learners to predict their results (Metcalfe, 2017).
 After two weeks, show learners their calibration patterns.
-Discuss their self-awareness accuracy (Dunlosky & Rawson, 2012; Kruger & Dunning, 1999).
+Discuss how accurate their self-awareness was (Dunlosky & Rawson, 2012; Kruger & Dunning, 1999).

 What is calibration accuracy?

 Calibration accuracy measures how well learners judge their own learning.
 Perfect calibration means predicted performance matches actual performance.
-Poor calibration causes large gaps between confidence and competence.
-This leads to ineffective learning choices (Bjork, 1999; Kruger & Dunning, 1999).
+Poor calibration creates large gaps between confidence and competence.
+This leads to weak learning choices (Bjork, 1999; Kruger & Dunning, 1999).

-Learners confuse familiarity with real understanding.
-Material seems easy after reading, but this doesn't guarantee later recall (Bjork, 1999).
-Learners often struggle judging their knowledge, as explicit self-assessment guidance is rare (Dunlosky & Rawson, 2012).
+Learners can confuse familiarity with real understanding.
+Material may seem easy after reading, but this does not guarantee later recall (Bjork, 1999).
+Learners often struggle to judge their knowledge because explicit self-assessment guidance is rare (Dunlosky & Rawson, 2012).

 How do you measure metacognitive monitoring?